Brian-Yee/brian-yee.github.io/_posts/2019-08-29-smells-like-teen-statistics.markdown

 Follow Your Nose Wherever it Goes
 ---------------------------------------------------------------------------------------------------

-I often here the discussion of a [T-shaped skill set](https://en.wikipedia.org/wiki/T-shaped_skills) the requirement to have deep knowledge in one thing while maintaining a semi-proficiency in other things.
+I often hear the need for a [T-shaped skill set](https://en.wikipedia.org/wiki/T-shaped_skills): the requirement to have deep knowledge in one thing while maintaining a semi-proficiency in other things.
 Up till now I have mostly envisioned the base of the "T" as understanding the jargon of a field to the point where you are not intimidated.
 However it is interesting that we talk about "code smells"<sup>[3](#smell)</sup> but not other "smells" we have developed.
 Statistics, math, physics, linguistics, chemistry, board games, personal investing -- certainly smells exist in these fields.
 The positive descriptors could be called: intuition, guts, style, prettiness.
+The negative
-The negative descriptors: err, foolish, clunky, ugly, bulky.
+descriptors: err, foolish, clunky, ugly, bulky.
 Are all these descriptions just not a personal matter of objective expression?
 Smell seems like such a vulgar term.
 It invokes the image of a shrewd nose rather than a cute boar sniffing out truffles.
 Perhaps, this perception is solely my own.
 At the very least I do not have a better term to suggest.

 Summary
 ---------------------------------------------------------------------------------------------------